Grants & Funds for Widowed Parents

 Other Benefits

 If you have received the Widows Parents Allowance, then your deceased partner must have kept up their NI payments.
 If this is the case, or they died whilst at work, then you could be eligible for Bereavement Allowance.
-This is basically a one off payments of £2,000 that will be paid directly into your bank account.
+For deaths on or after 6 April 2017, Bereavement Support Payment provides a lump sum of £3,500 (with children) or £2,500 (without children), plus monthly payments for up to 18 months.